 We were most pleased with the Tenergy’s performance in cold temperatures, though.
 They even hold their charge in fluctuating temperatures, from -4 degrees to 122 degrees F, which is even more impressive.
 Another excellent feature with these C batteries is the lack of memory effect, which happens when the battery “remembers” a lower charge capacity.
 While you need AA’s in your best electric toothbrush, these are great for other devices.

 If you need batteries that last more than a decade in your home, these Rayovac batteries are the best choice for you.
 They also rate the best on ANSI average performance tests, which is an impressive achievement on its own.
-This performance was also reflected in our own real-world testing.
+This performance was also reflected in our own research.

 One downside we did notice was the lower performance in colder weather, which isn’t very surprising with alkaline batteries.
 The Fusion C batteries also feature Rayovac’s dedication to quality assurance by being tested twice before leaving the warehouse.
 And we know that not all batteries are created equal, which is why you might also want to look into the best car battery charger.